-To go beyond the superconformal case, Pecher in \cite{Pecher82:decay:3d} observed that the potential energy still decays in time but with a weaker decay rate.
-For this case, the spacetime integral arising from the nonlinearity mentioned above changes sign to be negative.
+To go beyond the super-conformal case, Pecher in \cite{Pecher82:decay:3d} observed that the potential energy still decays in time but with a weaker decay rate.
+For this range of power $1<p<3$, the spacetime integral arising from the nonlinearity mentioned above changes sign to be negative.
 This term could be controlled by using Gronwall's inequality with the price that the conformal energy grows in time with a rate linearly depending on the coefficient.
-Since the conformal energy contains weights in $t$, the potential energy still decays in time when $p$ is not too small (sufficiently close to $3$ so that the coefficient is small).
-This weaker energy decay estimate is sufficiently strong to conclude the pointwise decay estimate for the solution when $p>\frac{1+\sqrt{13}}{2}$.
+Since the conformal energy contains weights $t^2$, the potential energy still decays in time when $p$ is not too small (sufficiently close to $3$ so that the coefficient is small).
+This weaker energy decay estimate is sufficiently strong to show the pointwise decay estimates for the solutions when $p>\frac{1+\sqrt{13}}{2}$.
 As a consequence, the solution scatters in energy space for $p>2.7005$.

-The aim of this paper are two folds: firstly we obtain pointwise decay estimate for the solution with data in some weighted energy space which is weaker than the conformal energy space required in previous works.
-We prove that the solution decays as quickly as linear waves (with the same initial data) for all $p>\frac{1+\sqrt{17}}{2}$, covering additional part of the subconformal range.
-Secondly for even smaller $p$ with lower bound $2$, we show that the solution decays at least $t^{-\frac{1}{3}}$.
-This decay estimate immediately leads to the scattering result in energy space for $p>2.3542$, hence refining Pecher's pointwise decay estimates and scattering result in $\mathbb{R}^{3+1}$.
+The above discussion already indicates that small power $p$ makes the analysis more involved.
+Since we are expecting the solution decays in time, the larger power $p$ leads to faster decay of the nonlinearity.
+The aim of this paper is to derive quantitative pointwise decay estimates for the solutions with small power $p$ by using the vector field method originally introduced by Dafermos and Rodnianski in \cite{newapp}.